Where to Watch the Cleveland Cavaliers vs. Miami Heat Game Tonight: Time, Streaming, Breakdown

 Injury Report

-Cavs: Jarrett Allen (knee) is out.
-Craig Porter Jr. (groin) is out.
-Jaylon Tyson (toe) is a game time decision.
-Tyrese Proctor (quad) is questionable.
+Cavs: Craig Porter Jr. (groin) is out.
+Jaylon Tyson (toe) is out.
+Dean Wade (ankle) is out.
+Jarrett Allen (knee) is questionable.

 Projected Starting Lineups